 Have your paperwork handy

 You could be asked for your bank account details or a bank statement to verify your bank account along with your passport and any relevant visas to prove your right to live in the UK.
 Having these ready will help you to keep your application ticking along and prevent any unnecessary delays.
+Make sure your paperwork is in date and valid - if they're not, we can't use them and the time it takes between us requesting new documents and the tenant sourcing and sending them can often be very lengthy.

 Give your referees a heads-up